paytunia/api-documentation/README.md

 When a payment is created or updated, and if a callback URL was provided, a notification is made.

-When the notification is made a `POST` request is made to the callback URL, it contains the JSON representation of the payment (see [payment properties](#payment-properties-display) and is authenticated with a special `X-Payment-Signature` hash.
+When the notification is made a `POST` request is made to the callback URL, it contains the JSON representation of the payment (see the [payment properties](#get-payment-information) and is authenticated with a special `X-Payment-Signature` hash.

 The merchant platform must check the `X-Payment-Signature` header of each request to ensure their authenticity.
 It is populated with the SHA-2 digest of the with the request body concatenated with merchant token.